 Dr. Ginder received his undergraduate degree from the University of Illinois and his medical degree from Johns Hopkins University.
 He trained in internal medicine at Case Western Reserve University Hospital and in molecular genetics at the NIH, and he completed a fellowship in medical oncology and hematology at the University of Iowa.

 Beata Holkova, M.D.

 Harrison Endowed Scholar in Cancer Research, member of the Developmental Therapeutics research program and Clinical Scholar, Alliance for Clinical Trials in Oncology Foundation at VCU Massey Cancer Center; assistant professor of internal medicine in the Division of Hematology, Oncology and Palliative Care at the VCU School of Medicine

 Dr. Holkova is a hematologist-oncologist and clinical researcher at VCU Massey Cancer Center.
-Her primary research interest is targeted therapies in hematological malignancies, with a particular emphasis on novel combination regimens, employing these agents in phase 1 clinical trials for patients with multiple myeloma, lymphomas, acute and chronic leukemias.
+Her primary research interest is targeted therapies in hematological malignancies, with a particular emphasis on novel combination regimens, employing these agents in phase 1 clinical trials for patients with multiple myeloma, lymphomas and acute and chronic leukemia.
 She is currently in the process of developing an amyloidosis program at VCU Medical Center.